About the Gurr Lab

 -

-We don’t stop at discovery.
-Each experiment is designed with hatchery and industry partners in mind.
-Our integrative approach—combining cytology, physiology, and multi-omics—helps translate molecular insights into real-world aquaculture solutions that boost production and stability.
+Each project is designed with sustainable seafood at the forefront.
+Our integrative approach—combining cytology, physiology, and multi-omics—helps translate molecular insights into real-world aquaculture solutions to boost production and stability.

 -

-The Gurr Lab is a team of biologists, data scientists, and collaborators driven by curiosity and community.
+The Gurr Lab is a team of early-career scientists and collaborators driven by curiosity and community.
 Together, we explore how adaptation unfolds—from cells and genes to hatcheries and ecosystems—advancing science that serves both people and the planet.

 🧭 FAQ Section